-The person in charge of receiving, managing and disclosing to the market the information required under the Procedure is the Group's Corporate Affairs Director.
+The person in charge of receiving, managing and disclosing to the market the information required under the Internal Dealing procedure is the Group's Corporate Affairs Director.

 The procedure is available for consultation in the Company's website (www.autogrill.com - Governance section).